Do you want to know how to add nofollow links in WordPress in just 2 clicks?

 That authority is commonly referred to by SEO experts as “link juice,” which is slang used to describe and measure how much power a backlink passes onto another site and therefore strengthens it.

-Simply put, if a website links to another website, search engines see this as a recommendation.
+Simply put, if a website links to another website, search engines see this as a recommendation or vote.

 In fact, Google considers backlinks one of the strongest ranking factors.